Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application: Abstract

 \section{Abstract}

-In the global drive toward carbon neutrality, deeply coordinated smart energy systems underpin industrial transformation, yet their interdisciplinary, fragmented, and fast-evolving expertise prevents general-purpose large language models (LLMs), lacking domain knowledge and physical-constraint awareness, from delivering precise engineering-aligned inference and generation.
-To address these challenges, we introduce \textbf{Helios}, the first large language model tailored to the smart energy domain, together with a comprehensive suite of resources to advance LLMs research in this field.
+In the pursuit of carbon neutrality, smart energy systems integrating renewable energy, storage, and demand response have become central to energy system transformation.
+However, fragmented and rapidly evolving interdisciplinary knowledge increases the cognitive and information integration burden for operational decision-making.
+Although large language models (LLMs) have shown promise in smart energy tasks through fine-tuning or prompt engineering, their lack of domain knowledge and physical constraints often results in semantically plausible but physically inconsistent outputs, limiting their engineering reliability.
+To address these challenges, we introduce \textbf{Helios}, the first large language model tailored to the smart energy domain, together with a comprehensive suite of resources to advance LLM research in this field.
 Specifically, we develop \textbf{EnerSys}, a multi-agent collaborative framework for end-to-end dataset construction, through which we produce: (1) the first smart energy knowledge base, \textbf{EnerBase}, to enrich the model’s foundational expertise; (2) the first instruction tuning dataset, \textbf{EnerInstruct}, to strengthen performance on domain-specific downstream tasks; and (3) the first Reinforcement Learning from Human Feedback (RLHF) dataset, \textbf{EnerReinforce}, to align the model with human preferences and industry standards.
 Leveraging these resources, Helios undergoes large-scale pretraining, instruction tuning, and RLHF.
 We also release \textbf{EnerBench}, the first benchmark for evaluating LLMs in smart energy scenarios, and demonstrate that our approach significantly enhances domain knowledge mastery, task execution accuracy, and alignment with human preferences.
-All training data and model checkpoints are publicly available at \url{https://github.com/fine68/Helios}.